Trials and judicial hearings following the Egyptian revolution of 2011

-The trials and judicial hearings following the 2011 Egyptian Revolution were a series of legal moves to establish accountability among the various Egyptian government officials and prominent businessmen.
+The trials and judicial hearings following the 2011 Egyptian Revolution were a series of legal moves to establish accountability regarding the actions of various Egyptian government officials and prominent businessmen.

-A series of arrests and travel bans was imposed on high-profile figures following the ousting of the former president Hosni Mubarak's regime.
-These were based on several charges: causing the death of as many as 800 demonstrators; the injury of around 5,000 demonstrators; as well as embezzlement, profiteering, money laundering and human rights abuses.
-Notable figures arrested included Mubarak, his wife Suzanne, his sons Gamal and Alaa, former Interior Minister Habib el-Adly, former Housing Minister Ahmed El Maghrabi, former Tourism Minister Zoheir Garana, and the former secretary of the National Democratic Party for Organisational Affairs Ahmed Ezz.
+A series of arrests and travel bans was imposed on high-profile figures following the ouster of the former president Hosni Mubarak's regime.
+The actions were based on several charges: causing the death of as many as 800 demonstrators; the injury of around 5,000 demonstrators; as well as embezzlement, profiteering, money laundering and human rights abuses.
+Notable figures arrested included Mubarak, his wife Suzanne, their sons Gamal and Alaa, former Interior Minister Habib el-Adly, former Housing Minister Ahmed El Maghrabi, former Tourism Minister Zoheir Garana, and the former secretary of the National Democratic Party for Organisational Affairs Ahmed Ezz.
 Arrest warrants were also issued for some public figures who had already left the country during the start of the revolution, mostly on charges of financial misappropriations.
 These included the former minister of trade and industry, Rachid Mohamed Rachid, and Hussein Salem, a business tycoon.

 Mubarak's ousting was followed by widespread allegations of corruption against numerous other government officials and senior politicians.
 These included the former speaker of the Egyptian Parliament, Fathi Sorour, and the former speaker of the higher legislative body (Shura Council), Safwat El Sherif.
 Trials of the accused officials started on March 5, 2011, when the former interior minister of Egypt, Habib el-Adly, appeared before the Giza Criminal Court in Cairo.
 The trials of el-Adly and other public figures are expected to take a long time.